hackupc/legal-page/_documents/privacy_and_cookies.md

 - Identifying data: Name, surname/s, images or videos of yourself and links to social media and personal websites.
 - Contact data: E-mail and phone number.
-- Data on personal characteristics: Sex and t-shirt size.
+- Data on personal characteristics: Gender identity and t-shirt size.
-- Health data: Food allergies and intolerances.
+- Health data: Dietary requirements such as food allergies and intolerances.
 - Other information: Account password, last connection and dietary preferences.
 - Academic Data and professional data: Current or completed studies, university, year of graduation, current job position, link to professional profiles online (Github, Linkedin)